The Apple Tree

 The Apple Tree is a series of three musical playlets with music by Jerry Bock, lyrics by Sheldon Harnick, and a book by Bock and Harnick with contributions from Jerome Coopersmith.
-Each act has its own storyline, but all three are tied together by a common theme (someone who believes that they want something, but once they get what they wanted they realize that it wasn't what they wanted) and common references, such as references to the color brown.
+Each act has its own storyline, but all three are tied together by a common theme (be careful what you wish for) and common references, such as references to the color brown.
 The first act is based on Mark Twain's The Diaries of Adam and Eve; the second act is based on Frank R. Stockton's "The Lady, or the Tiger?"; the third act is based on Jules Feiffer's Passionella.
 The working title for the evening of three musicals was Come Back!
 Go Away!
 I Love You!

 Production history

 Director Mike Nichols and producer Stuart Ostrow initially considered Dustin Hoffman for the musical, based on a recommendation from casting director Michael Shurtleff.
 Hoffman was rejected because his singing ability did not fulfill the vocal requirements for the role, which went to Alan Alda.
 However, Nichols was so impressed with Hoffman's audition he gave him the lead male role in the 1967 film The Graduate, which launched Hoffman's career.

 The Apple Tree opened on Broadway on October 18, 1966, at the Shubert Theatre and ran for 463 performances, closing on November 25, 1967.
 It starred Barbara Harris, Alan Alda, and Larry Blyden.
 Robert Klein was among the ensemble members.
 Harris won the Tony Award for Best Actress in a Musical.
 The production's other major Tony nominations included Bock and Harnick for Best Composer and Lyricist, Nichols for Best Direction of a Musical, Lee Theodore for Best Choreography, and the show itself for Best Musical.

 During the show's run, Alda was replaced by his and Blyden's standby, Ken Kercheval, then by Hal Holbrook.
 Harris was replaced by her standby, Phyllis Newman, then Carmen Alvarez and Sue Ane Langdon.

 The original national tour starred Tom Ewell and Rosemary Prinz.

 Alan Alda returned to play a season of the show alongside Dorothy Loudon at the Mineola Playhouse.

 The Encores! staged concert production ran May 12–16, 2005, and starred Kristin Chenoweth, Malcolm Gets and Michael Cerveris.

 The Roundabout Theatre Company mounted a revival that ran from December 14, 2006, until March 11, 2007, at Studio 54 with Kristin Chenoweth in Harris' roles, Brian D'Arcy James in Alda's roles, Marc Kudisch in Blyden's and Alda's recorded voice portraying God.
 The consensus of reviews was that the playlets themselves were showing their age, the music was interesting but not inspired, and Chenoweth's performance was the evening's significant attraction.
 The production ran for 18 previews and 99 regular shows for a total of 117 performances.